MysteryPancake/Houdini-Fun/Sound.md

 <img src="./images/sound/soundfx.png" width="800">

-Originally I made a [tool to convert raw sample data to audio](https://mysterypancake.github.io/Fun/html/rawaudio), so you could copy data from Houdini and hear how it sounds.
+Originally this worked using [an online tool I made](https://mysterypancake.github.io/Fun/html/rawaudio).
+You had to copy data from Houdini to hear it.
 This was slow and tedious, taking the fun away from sound design and experimentation.

-Luckily I found out CHOPS has audio output.
-This is much faster, and lets you hear the result without leaving Houdini!
+Luckily CHOPS has direct audio output, which it uses now.
+It's much faster and lets you hear the result without leaving Houdini!

 ## Setup